Strapontin/PeriodicElementsCollection/README.md

 Users start at minting level 1 (Hydrogen & Helium level).
 When they have all elements of a level, they can burn them to earn a random element of the next level.
 If a user earns this way an element of the next level, they level up (can’t skip 3 levels if someone else transferred the elements).

 ### Selling/Buying/Transferring elements
-When a transfer occurs, a 0.5% fee is taken by the contract from the previous owner and the new owner of an element, to incentivize players to end the game rather than become farming machines.
-Every time a user performs or receives a transfer, their total fee increase percentage by 0.5.
+When a transfer occurs, a `0.0005 ether` fee is taken by the contract from the previous owner of an element, to incentivize players to end the game rather than become farming machines.
+Every time a user sends an element, their total fee increases by `0.0005 ether`.

 This fee is collected via DarkMatterTokens.